haslab/LangSMC/docs/source/abstract-classes.rst

 Abstract components
 ============================

-Our formalization makes use of some abstract definitions for general purpose components that are required by our proof.
-These include an abstract formalization of a programming language and of a secret sharing scheme.
+Our formalisation makes use of some abstract definitions for general purpose components that are required by our proof.
+These include an abstract formalisation of a programming language and of a secret sharing scheme.
 These two constructions are purposely left abstract in order to demonstrate the modularity of our proof, capable of supporting any programming language and any instantiation of a secret